 d.
 Final, revised paper (10%).
 You are expected to incorporate peer feedback into the revised version of your paper for final submission.
 Along with the final version of your paper, you must submit a one-page memo that summarizes the feedback you received from your peer-response group and indicates the changes you have made since the first submission.
-The final version of your paper is due at the beginning of lecture on April 12.
+The final version of your paper is due by 5:00 p.m. on April 11.
 No late research papers will be accepted, unless documentation of a university-approved excuse is provided to Dr. Gravlee at least 24 hours before the due date.

-Before submitting your final paper to your TA, you must upload it to E-Learning (http://lss.at.ufl.edu), where it will be run through Turnitin, a plagiarism detection program.
-Your paper will be considered incomplete and will not be graded if it is not submitted to E-Learning before lecture on April 12.
+You must submit your paper by uploading it to E-Learning (http://lss.at.ufl.edu), where it will be run through Turnitin, a plagiarism detection program.
+Your paper will be considered incomplete and will not be graded if it is not submitted to E-Learning by 5:00 p.m. on April 11.
 If there is any evidence of plagiarism, you will receive a grade of zero for the assignment and be reported to Student Judicial Affairs.
 Complete details and grading criteria for the final research paper will be posted on the course web site and distributed in discussion section.